Virtual-felix/todo-ia/PRD.md

 1. Product Overview [STRUCTURED_FORMAT]
 - Product name: Quest
-- Technical description: Modern Kanban-style task management system built with React and Go
+- Technical description: Modern task management system with Kanban-inspired interface built with React and Go
 - Marketing description: Streamline your daily tasks with an intuitive Kanban board that works the way you think
 - Target audience:
   * Knowledge workers (25-45, tech-savvy, value organization)